Julian Assange has become a famous figure in the worlds of journalism and hacking.

 - Use of Tor and PGP anonymity software

 Many people see Julian Assange as a heroic figure, who has defended the freedom of the press and the public’s right to know the truth at great personal cost.
 In 2010, Time magazine readers voted him Person of the Year.
 In his home country of Australia, Assange was awarded the Sydney Peace Foundation Gold Medal for Peace with Justice.

 Live from the embassy

-At the moment Julian Assange is holed up in the Ecuadorian Embassy in London, to avoid extradition to Sweden as Assange also believes that Sweden would extradite him to the U.S. on false charges.
+At the moment Julian Assange is holed up in the Ecuadorian Embassy in London, to avoid extradition to the United States on what he contends to be false charges.

 Public Wi-Fi networks are known for their poor security.
 Other users can hijack your browsing sessions and see what you’re doing, or the Wi-Fi provider itself might snoop on your activities.

-As a business traveller, you should definitely consider using a VPN to encrypt your internet traffic and keep out spies.
-Especially in foreign lands, and when using networks you can’t really trust.
+As a business traveler, you should definitely consider using a VPN to encrypt your internet traffic and keep out spies.
+Especially in foreign lands and when using networks you can’t really trust.